aman-ankur/yojna_khojna/memory-bank/implementation-summary.md

 5. **ChatInterface.tsx**: Modified to handle sending messages from suggested question clicks.

+6. **ChatContainer.tsx**: Updated to properly pass the sendMessage function to child components.

 ### Backend Components
 1. **suggestion_service.py**: Main service for generating suggested questions with:
    - Entity extraction from conversation